-Iron given through muscular route and other medications like chloroquine, furazolidone, levodopa, metronidazole, and primaquine can give urine a dark appearance that is almost black.
+Iron given through the muscular route and other medications like chloroquine, furazolidone, levodopa, metronidazole, and primaquine can give urine a dark, almost black appearance.

-Too much of fava beans and rhubarb may also give black appearance to the urine.
+Too many fava beans and rhubarb may also give a black appearance to the urine.

-Poisons like cresol and endosulfan can also produce black urine by causing destruction of red blood cells and other cells.
-Paraphenylene dye present in hair dyes is one of the most common cause of black urine noted in patients who have taken the hairdye intentionally.
+Poisons like cresol and endosulfan can also produce black urine by causing the destruction of red blood cells and other cells.
+Paraphenylene dye present in hair dyes is one of the most common causes of black urine noted in patients who have taken the hair dye intentionally.

 There is no such thing as purple urine.
-Purple urine is actually not the color of urine but the urine bag that was first used in a disease called purple urinary bag syndrome (PUBS) .
+Purple urine is actually not the color of urine but the urine bag that was first used in a disease called purple urinary bag syndrome (PUBS).
 This condition is caused by some bacteria that change the color of liver enzymes to blue and red pigments in the urine.
-These colors when react with the synthetic urine bag form purple color.
+These colors, when reacting with the synthetic urine bag, form purple color.

 Constipation, long-term urinary catheterization, and high dietary levels of tryptophan can lead to purple urinary bags.
 Females, elderly people, and those with dehydration are at a higher risk of developing this PUBS.

 Depending on the urine color, descriptions of four temperaments (choleric, melancholic, sanguineous, and phlegmatic) were given in the de Katham wheel in the 18th century.
 Pink, red, and green urine were linked with choleric personality.
-These are the people who are more extroverted, independent, decisive, and goal oriented.
-Blue color was associated with melancholic personality - analytical, detail oriented, deep thinker and introverts.
-Yellow was connected with sanguine personality, highly talkative, enthiastic, and social.
+These are the people who are more extroverted, independent, decisive, and goal-oriented.
+The blue color was associated with melancholic personality - analytical, detail-oriented, deep thinkers and introverts.
+Yellow was connected with a sanguine personality, highly talkative, enthusiastic, and social.

 1. Viswanathan, S. (2013).
 Citation: Urine Bag as a Modern Day Matula.
 ISRN Nephrology.
 (12):109-116.
 Retrived on : December 9, 2018.